A Spanish policeman breaks photojournalist Jordi Borràs’ nose while shouting: “Long live Spain and long live Franco!”

 Jordi Borràs after being assaulted.
 Image from: Quico Sallés /El Món

-Consequently, this asssault suffered by Jordi Borràs was reported to the European Commission on 18-07-2018 by three MEPs: Josep Maria Terricabras and Jordi Solé (ERC) and Ramon Tremosa (PDECat).
-They also reported the nazi salutes done by the people gathered at the “Valle de los Caídos” (dictator Francisco Franco’s Mausoleum) on the previous Sunday.
+Consequently, this assault suffered by Jordi Borràs was reported before the European Commission on 18 July 2018 by three MEPs: Josep Maria Terricabras and Jordi Solé (ERC) and Ramon Tremosa (PDECat).
+They also reported the Nazi salutes done by the people gathered at the “Valle de los Caídos” (Dictator Francisco Franco’s mausoleum) on the previous Sunday.
+Under the title “Far-right violence in Catalonia and legality of apologetics for fascism and Francoism” they asked the Community’s executive, on 3 September 2018:

-As of today, to publicly advocate for Francoisn is not a punishable offence in Spain.
+As of today, to publicly advocate for Francoism is not a punishable offence in Spain.

 Article 1 of the Spanish Constitution (SC): “Spain is hereby established as a social and democratic State, subject to the rule of law, which advocates freedom, justice, equality and political pluralism as highest values of its legal system”.